 Application Submission

 All information to be considered with an Application must be received by the deadline.
-See Attachment E for electronic submission requirements.

 IT IS THE RESPONSIBILITY OF THE APPLICANT TO VERIFY TIMELY AND COMPLETE RECEIPT OF THE APPLICATION BY DESIGNATED STAFF.

 Threshold Factors

 Failure to submit or properly address threshold items will disqualify the Application from being scored and considered for funding.
 Some factors may not apply to all Applications.
 Some requirements under a particular factor may not apply to all Applications.